ashmibanerjee/incentiDRIVE/README.md

 * Frontend:
       * Python Flask
 * Backend:
    * Solidity:
-              * deploy the contract
+      * deploy the smart contract
       * add User
       * add route
       * subscribe to the route
       * add drive to route
       * get the average fuel consumption score
       * transfer rewards (tokens) at the end of the month
 * Integration:
-      * Web3js:
+      * Web3js

 ## Challenges we ran into